Mass Air Flow Sensor

 A hot wire MAF sensor has a heated filament like a toaster.
 The sensor's resistance changes or decreases as cool air passes by the filament.
 The increase in current to maintain the sensor's heat is converted to a voltage signal and sent to the ECM to adjust the air-fuel ratio.

 Because this heated filament gets dirty from time and wear, a cleaning may return the MAF to its normal operating condition.
-There are products designed to clean a dirty MAF sensor on the market, and the whole process usually only takes a few minutes.
-Just remove the sensor, carefully spray the filament until it is clean, and then re-install the sensor.
+There are products designed to clean a dirty MAF sensor on the market, and the process usually only takes a few minutes.
+Remove the sensor, carefully spray the filament until it is clean, and re-install it.

 The OBDII Fuel Trim Monitor